creativeXin/CGMNet/README.md

 This repository provides the Hangzhou Bay (HZB) hyperspectral coastal wetland change detection dataset and introduces CGMNet: A Center-Pixel and Gated Mechanism-Based Attention Network for Hyperspectral Change Detection.

-The source code will be made publicly available soon.

 A detailed description of the dataset and its construction procedure can be found in: https://ieeexplore.ieee.org/document/11393652.

 ## 🚀 Getting Started